13 Best Things to Do in Palermo, Sicily

 Another option would be Cefalù, which is really more of a day trip as it’s about an hour away from Palermo.
 Cefalù is one of the top destinations in Sicily for beaches, so it’s absolutely worth the trip, and depending on your itinerary you may even want to spend a night there to get a true feel for this cute town.

-best things to do in palermo: monte pellegrino
+things to do in palermo

 best things to do in palermo: capuchin catacombs